Juan de Jáuregui (assassin)

+Though wounded, William survived.
+His recovery was slow, and he was nursed by his wife Charlotte of Bourbon—until her death on May 5—and his sister Mary of Nassau.

+William asked a merciful execution for the surviving conspirators.
+Venero and Timmerman were garotted on March 28, then decapitated and quartered for exhibition.
+De Añastro, however, escaped punishment.
+He had left for Wallonia on March 13.
+Despite William's survival, he claimed the reward before Alessandro Farnese, Duke of Parma and Piacenza, and received the rewards Promised in Philip's Ban of 1580: 25,000 crowns, noble title, and pardon.

 The case was published in French, Flemish and Spanish by Christopher Plantin as Bref recueil de l'assassinat, commis en la personne du Très Illustre Prince, Monseigneur le Prince d'Orange, Conte de Nassau, Marquis de la Vere, etc par Iean Iauregui Espaignol, Antwerp, 1582.

 Among the published writings, there was a religious vouch promising donations to Jesus Christ, Our Lady of Begoña, Our Lady of Arantzazu, Our Lady of Guadalupe at Hondarribia, and the Christ of Burgos.

 There also was a letter appealing to the goodwill of the Antwerpers.